snakedove/php-to-typescript-converter/README.md

     arguments:
         $nameSuffix: Interface
 ```
-* Now, the command ts-create should show up when using `bin/console list`
+* Now, the command ts-create should show up when using `bin/console list`.